Little green sunbird

 The little green sunbird (Anthreptes seimundi), also called Seimund's sunbird, is a species of bird in the family Nectariniidae.
 It is sometimes placed in the genus Nectarinia.
-It is found in Angola, Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Equatorial Guinea, Gabon, Ghana, Liberia, Nigeria, Rwanda, Sierra Leone, South Sudan, Tanzania, Togo, and Uganda.
+It is widespread throughout the African tropical rainforest.

 Description

 The little green sunbird is small, light yellow, and warbler-like; overall similar to the Bates's sunbird.
 It is 9 cm (about 3.5 inches) long.
 The beak is slightly curved and has a small amount of pink.
 Around the eye is a pale ring.
-The cry is high pitched.
+Its cry is high pitched.

 Name

 The little green sunbird's binomial classification Anthreptes seimundi comes from its genus and Eibert Carl Henry Seimund, a British Taxidermist.